Loren D. Estleman

 He graduated from EMU with a Bachelor of Arts degree in English Literature and Journalism, and went to work as an investigative reporter for newspapers in the Ann Arbor, Michigan, area.

 "Ironically," Estleman says, "after being in police units during chases and arrests -- even as backup with a shotgun at one point -- my most potentially dangerous situation was when I was working at the Dexter Leader in my small hometown.
 A 16-year-old kid had been fire-bombing cars from the second story of his mother's house.
 He even blew up a police car.
-He was too young for Vietnam, but obsessed with war and played the part-dressing in jungle
+He was too young for Vietnam, but obsessed with war and played the part-dressing in jungle camouflage with hand grenades hanging from his belt.

 "We did what small-town papers did at the time: taped the front page of the paper in our office window.